 - Entrenched Positions: Belgium was built around a concept of defense: everything was centered around defending a pre-established position, with no intentions of ever going on the offensive.
 At the start of the game before the first order die is drawn, the Belgian player may place one Defensive Position (6" x 6" of heavy cover on three sides) within their deployment zone (or within 12" of their board edge, if there is no deployment zone).
-If the scenario uses confused fighting and the Belgian player has no deployment zone, they may place it within 12" of any table edge. - Forward Artillery Doctrine: This is the same as in the Get You By PDF (Artillery Observers may call in a second strike after the first one is resolved).
+If the scenario uses confused fighting and the Belgian player has no deployment zone, they may place it within 12" of any table edge. - Forward Artillery Doctrine: This is the same as in the Get You By PDF.
 If you really like playing with Forward Artillery Observers, they are more effective.